grpc/proposal/A51-custom-backend-metrics.md

   // Records a call metric measurement for CPU utilization.
   // Multiple calls to this method will override the stored value.
+  // The value may be larger than 1.0 when the usage exceeds the soft limit.
-  // Values outside of the valid range [0, 1] are ignored.
+  // Values outside of the valid range [0, infy) are ignored.
   CallMetricRecorder& RecordCpuUtilizationMetric(double value);

   // Records a call metric measurement for memory utilization.